DTHompson55/Subtitler-Nodejs/README.md

 ## Run the app locally

+It doesn't seem to like Node v10.x, so run with 8.11.2 or the LTS

 node app.js

 *Prereq*: ffmpeg, which probably limits where you can run this, and is also one of the reasons I don't have it running in a Docker container yet, nor on Bluemix.
 I run it locally on my desktop.
 Here's the download site: https://www.ffmpeg.org/download.html